 The first thing to do when making your bed quickly is to start with your fitted sheet and to tuck one corner of it under your mattress (at the top of the bed).
 After tucking it under the corner, next, reach across the bed to pull the fitted sheet tightly and tuck it under the opposite corner from where you are standing.
 Finish putting it on by going to the other side of the bed and doing the same motion.
 The more you can do without moving around the bed, the more time you save.
 Got short arms?
 Try bringing a small step stool with you.

 #3.
 Center the top sheet

 Next, time to put on the top sheet.
 Before you get started with this back up a few steps.
 When you take your sheets out of the dryer, fold them in half the long way, so you get a nice line down the center of the sheet (head to toe rather than side to side).
 For the fastest top sheet method, start by laying it on the center of the bed.
 Look for the center fold in the middle of the sheet, and use it as your guide.
 This way you can make sure the sheet falls evenly over each side of the mattress right away, without you having to go back and re-do it.

 #4.
 Tuck the bedspread (comforter) with the top sheet

 Before you tuck that top sheet under the mattress, lay your bedspread or blanket over the top.
 Then tuck them both at the same time.
 By tucking your bedspread in this similar manner, you can put on your bedspread and top sheet at the same time, saving you a step.

-After you’ve put on your sheets and bedspread, you can finish off your lightening-speed bed making by topping your bed with your pillows (rather than trying to get them neatly underneath your sheets).
-As long as you like your pillow cases, this shouldn’t be a problem.
+After you’ve put on your sheets and bedspread, you can finish off your lightning-speed bed-making by topping your bed with your pillows (rather than trying to get them neatly underneath your sheets).
+As long as you like your pillowcases, this shouldn’t be a problem.